Case study: Cunard

 I ran 12 sessions with a total of 18 participants.

-The sample set was a mix of members of the Cunard sales and digital teams, and Cunard customers.
+The sample set was a mix of members of the Cunard sales and digital teams, and cruise line customers.

 Card sort

-I allowed participants to add their own cards.
 I felt that there were pages which could be merged and possibly also gaps in the content tree.
-I wanted to test these hypotheses by allowing participants to modify the card deck
+I wanted to test these hypotheses by allowing participants to modify the card deck.

 I worked with Cunard’s web team to create a new sitemap combining the best of the ideas from the sort sessions.

-With that in mind, I used a tree test to validate our proposals.
+With that in mind, I used a tree test to check that our new structure improved on the old one

 A tree test is a task-based process where participants are shown a model of a site’s navigation and asked where they expect to see certain content types.